dashpay/docs/wallets/electrum/advanced.rst

    BLS key setup

 All parameters are now configured.
 This screen shows the configuration details and allows you to save the information.
-Leave the **Make ProRegTx after saving Masternode data** box checked to automatically go to the **Send** tab and have it populated with the info necessary to register the masternode.
+Make sure the **Make ProRegTx after saving Masternode data** box is checked, then click **Save**.
+The **Send** tab will open and be populated with the info necessary to register the masternode.

 .. figure:: img/mn-create-review-and-save.png
    :width: 400px